mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 #### Kafka Configuration

-If you select the Kafka Consumer, the service will create a Kafka Client to consume messages from the ingestion topics you setup in the _Systems of Record_ section.
+If you select the Kafka Consumer, the service will create a Kafka Client to consume messages from the ingestion topics you setup.

 :::tip
 When Kafka is selected as consumer for the Projection Storer service, **it is possible to provide most of the Kafka Consumer